16,95 €

 • Format: ePub

-Under a Metal Sky examines the powers, wonders, and perils that the earth's rocks and precious metals have offered humans, changing forever our relationship with the world around us The ground beneath our feet is full of riches: the ochre that allowed prehistoric humans to paint on the cave walls; the tin that drove the early Industrial Revolution; aerolite, the stony meteorite that is both worshiped and traded; radium, the source of Marie Curie's wonder and the small cult of travelers who continue to seek out radium hotels for healing; and the essential mineral of modern life - the lithium in…mehr
+Discover the wonders and perils of the earth's precious metals-what they have offered us as humans, and how they've forever changed our relationship with the world around us The ground beneath our feet is full of riches: the ocher that allowed prehistoric humans to paint on cave walls; the tin that drove the early Industrial Revolution; radium, the source of Marie Curie's wonder; and lithium, the essential mineral of modern life found in our mobile phones and laptops.
+Each of these minerals has a story to tell, and each has its place in the broader story of human history.
+Under a Metal Sky…mehr

 • Geräte: eReader